 In this first "teaser" episode of Clear Skies Ahead, learn all about the American Meteorological Society's newest podcast and meet some of the professionals working in weather, water, and climate sciences that you'll get to know in future episodes.
 Subscribe today in your podcatcher of choice!
 Our first full episode drops Tuesday, 29 October 2019.

-Join the American Meteorological Society (AMS)!
+Join the American Meteorological Society as a member!
 With AMS, you'll be part of a vibrant community of almost 13,000 members who share knowledge, improve technology, promote understanding, and disseminate science to ensure that our planet can thrive.

 KELLY SAVOIE (Co-Host) is the Director of Career Development at the American Meteorological Society (AMS) in Boston where she oversees all career development activities including podcasts, webinars, the career center website, certification programs, AMAs, virtual career fairs, and other initiatives.
 Growing up in New England, she enjoys swimming, hiking, cycling, and winter sports.